Birth Mother Resources is a great place to find information to help pregnant women and birth mothers find financial, emotional and medical assistance

 a hormone disorder

 A scrotal varicocele is the most common causative finding in infertile men.
 Varicocele is an abnormal enlargement of the veins in the scrotum draining the testicles.
-It occurs in 6% of children at age 10, 13% of adolescents, 15 percent of males in the general population.
+It occurs in 6% of children at age 10, 13% of adolescents, 15% of males in the general population.
 However, varicocele has been observed in 35% of men with primary infertility and up to 80% of men with secondary infertility.
 Although many men with varicocele can father children, varicocele causes a progressive time-dependent decline in semen quality.

 A third area of male infertility is ejaculation problems including premature ejaculation, retrograde ejaculation (which occurs when the semen is forced back into the bladder), drug related complications, and erection problems.